centreon/centreon-documentation/versioned_docs/version-21.10/monitoring/monitoring-servers/move-poller.md

 title: Attach the poller to a new server
 ---

-Here is the procedure for attaching a collector from the Centreon Central server to a Remote Server, or from one Remote Server to another.
+Here is the procedure for attaching a poller from the Centreon Central server to a Remote Server, or from one Remote Server to another.

 ## Update the Centreon Poller configuration